Call Today 310-453-1234

 What About Cortisone?

 Cortisone, a steroid and one of the most potent anti-inflammatory medications, has even more significant risks than NSAIDs.
 Recommendations state that no more than three cortisone injections should be taken in a lifetime.
-Many professional athletes have had 40, 50, or more injections, and this results in a worn-out joint.
-Again, yes, there may be relief, but the trade-off is not worth it.
+Many professional athletes have received 40, 50, or more injections, which can result in a worn-out joint.
+Again, there may be relief, but the trade-off is not worthwhile.

-Choose, instead, a reparative and regenerative treatment option like Regenerative Orthopedics.
+Choose a reparative and regenerative treatment option, such as Regenerative Orthopedics, instead.
 Regenerate the knee instead of degenerating it!
 Stem Cell Therapy, PRP, and Prolotherapy are excellent non-surgical treatment solutions.
 Plus, they can get you back to doing what you love without needing extended time off.

 What About Surgery?

-There is a good chance the knee pain sufferer will be referred to a surgeon.
+There is a high likelihood that the knee pain sufferer will be referred to a surgeon.
 In surgery, some part of the knee structure will be removed, most likely the menisci or the ACL.
-When the entire or partial structures are removed, the knee is left with more significant stress placed on the articular cartilage, setting up the knee for an accelerated onset of osteoarthritis.
+When the entire or partial structures are removed, the knee is subjected to greater stress on the articular cartilage, predisposing it to an accelerated onset of osteoarthritis.

-The current trend towards escalating surgical replacement of knees calls for the consideration of more conservative treatments to repair the knee.
+The current trend toward increasing surgical knee replacement warrants consideration of more conservative treatments to repair the knee.
 Surgical intervention is prudent and necessary for traumatic knee injuries, such as fractures and complete ruptures of major ligaments.
 However, non-surgical treatments are available for other acute and chronic knee joint conditions.

 Ligament Damage is the Underlying Issue

-Often, the cause of knee problems is weakened or damaged ligaments.
+Often, knee problems result from weakened or damaged ligaments.
 Ligaments supply reinforcement and stability to the knee.
-So, when they are damaged, the knee cannot move through its normal range of motion.
+When damaged, the knee cannot move through its normal range of motion.
 The stability of the knee joint relies on many elements, including an interplay between the ligaments, muscles, meniscus, and bone, for proper joint function.
 When the ligaments are damaged, the injury may tear the menisci or wear away the cartilage and/or bone.
-But surgery on these individual structures only fixes the effects and not the cause.
+However, surgery on these individual structures only addresses the effects, not the cause.
 Even after surgery, many patients continue to have the same pain or worse.
-The bottom line is if you remove the structure, you change the function.
+The bottom line is that if you remove the structure, you change the function.

 Since ligament or tendon damage is at the root of the problem, these structures must be repaired.
 Complete tears cannot be fixed without surgery.
 However, partial tears are very treatable without surgery.
 The patient’s best option is always to try to get these damaged areas to repair themselves.
 Even full-thickness tears may be fixable without surgery.
 Full thickness does not mean a complete tear.